|

 First, latest and most expensive record ever bought?

--The first I bought was Creedence Clearwater Revival; Willy and the Poor
+-The first I bought was Creedence Clearwater Revival; Willy and the Poor Boys

 The latest was The Hives Black and White Album